 - 1. No documents may be submitted to FCS for the counselor's review absent either a court order or a specific request for the materials by the counselor. - 2.
-A party seeking a court order that documents be submitted to FCS for review must prepare a Notice of Lodgment attaching copies of the proposed documents and must serve the Notice of Lodgment with attached documents on the other side prior to requesting the court order. - 3.
-If the court issues an order granting a request that materials be submitted to FCS for review, the requesting party must provide FCS with a conformed copy of the court order and a copy of those documents as to which the court has granted the request. - 4.
+A party seeking a court order that documents be submitted to FCS for review must prepare a Notice of Lodgment attaching copies of the proposed documents and must serve the Notice of Lodgment with attached documents on the other side prior to requesting the court order.

+- 3. If the court issues an order granting a request that materials be submitted to FCS for review, the requesting party must provide FCS with a conformed copy of the court order and a copy of those documents as to which the court has granted the request. - 4.
 When FCS requests documents from one of the parties, the responding party must provide copies of the submitted documents to the other side as soon as possible and no later than when the requested documents are submitted to the FCS counselor. - E. Ex Parte Communication with FCS.
 Ex parte communications between FCS counselors, parties, attorneys, including minors' counsel, are governed by Family Code section 216 and California Rules of Court, rule 5.235. - F. Peremptory Challenge.
-A peremptory challenge of an FCS counselor is not allowed. - G. Counselor Reassignment due to a Conflict of Interest.
+A peremptory challenge of an FCS counselor is not allowed. - G. Counselor Reassignment due Due to a Conflict of Interest.
 Before or during a counseling session, if a party or the counselor discovers a conflict of interest, the matter must be brought to the attention of FCS management for consideration of reassignment to a different counselor. - H. Complaint Procedure.
 Complaints about an FCS counselor must be submitted on the Family Court Services Complaint Form (form SDSC FCS-044) which is available online or from FCS.
-A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with the counselor's recommendation or a related court order.
-(Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
+A complaint may not be based on a party's or an attorney's dissatisfaction or disagreement with the counselor's recommendation or a related court order.
+(Rev. Adopted 1/1/2005; Rev. & Renum.
+1/1/2006; Rev. 1/1/2007; Rev. & Renum.
+1/1/2008; Rev. 1/1/2019; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
 1/1/2017; Rev. 1/1/2018)

-Non-Confidentiality and Recommendation.
+Non-Confidentiality and Recommendation-

-A. Non-Confidential.
-Unless ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public.

-B. San Diego is a "Recommending" County.
+- A. Non-Confidential.
+Unless otherwise ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public. - B. San Diego is a "Recommending" County-